 MacBook vs. PC: A battle for durability and support

-When considering the purchase of a new MacBook, one of the most asked questions is why you should buy a more expensive MacBook instead of a PC laptop.
-Fair enough.
-You only have to look at the price tags of Apple’s MacBooks in any retail shop to understand that they are pricier than many PC laptops.
+When considering the purchase of a new MacBook, one of the most common questions is why you should spend more on a MacBook instead of a Windows laptop.
+It is fair to ask.
+A base MacBook Air costs $1,099, roughly twice the price of many capable Windows ultrabooks.

 MacBook on a wooden table